 Document type doesn’t match nationality

-SES checks that the document type fits the guest’s nationality.
+SES accepts exactly four document types (NIF, NIE, PAS and OTRO) and requires the number submitted to correspond to the declared type, with a valid format in the case of a NIF or a NIE2.
 Submitting a DNI for a foreign national, or a foreign passport for a Spanish resident, triggers this error.

 Incorrect phone number format